lmu-osc/reproducibility-check/Manual_Reproducer_Repro-Test.md

 <br>

-**Please carry out the following steps and note down (e.g. within the associated checklist (REPRO_CHECKLIST_PDF)), the respective results regarding the requirements/ questions mentioned within this manual (and summarized within the checklist).**
+**Please carry out the following steps and note down (e.g. within the associated checklist (REPRO_CHECKLIST_PDF)), the respective results regarding the requirements/ questions mentioned within this manual (and summarized within the checklist). **

 ------------------------------------------------------------------------

 **0.** **Download all files of the project!**

-  0. Are they located in one place?
+  Requirement 0.
+Are they located in one place?
 Are they easy to find?

 <br>